“Module” explained

 Minitrains: M0.2

 You can best measure it with a calliper, but it is quite possible with a ruler, as the differences are quite obvious.
-Fohrmann has a really useful tool for this.
-More info HERE.
-It also explains the module system quite obvious.
+The Tramfabriek has a really useful tool for this.
+See along the sides of the tool.
+More info and to buy HERE.

 Buy gears from the Tramfabriek HERE